kwazunine/ActiveDirectoryDHCPNATPowerShellSrcript/README.md

 2. Access 'DHCP' from the 'Tools' menu in Server Manager. <br/>
 <img src="https://i.imgur.com/seXTEwa.png" height="80%" width="80%" alt="Configure DHCP Server"/>
 <br />
-3. Right-click 'DC (local)' in the left sidebar and select 'New Scope' from the menu. <br/>
+3. Right-click 'IPv4' in the left sidebar and select 'New Scope' from the menu. <br/>
 <img src="https://i.imgur.com/7CZRq8x.png" height="80%" width="80%" alt="Configure DHCP Server"/>
 <br />
 4. Click 'Next' in the setup wizard to proceed to the 'Scope Name' window.
 Enter '172.16.0.100-254' in the 'Name' field.
 This range represents the usable IP addresses that will be available to clients via DHCP on the internal virtual network's 172.16.0.0/24 subnet. <br/>